 - OBLIGATIONS UPON TERMINATION Upon termination of this Agreement, Subscriber shall discontinue use of the Service and Prevalent shall return to Subscriber all Subscriber Data

 - SURVIVAL UPON TERMINATION The other rights and obligations of the parties pursuant to Articles; 1.3, Restrictions on Transfer; 1.5, Indemnification for Subscriber Data; 1.7, Legal Compliance; 1.9, Limited Warranty; 1.10, Indemnification; 2.6, Confidential Information; 2.7, Limitation of Liability; 2.9, Hiring Personnel; 10, Termination and 2.11.
 Audit; of this Agreement shall survive and continue after any termination of this Agreement.

 2.11) Audit.
-Upon reasonable notice to either party, and during normal business hours, will have the right to audit the other party to ensure compliance with the terms of this Agreement.
+Upon reasonable notice to Vendor, and during normal business hours, Subscriber will have the right to audit Vendor to ensure compliance with the terms of this Agreement.
 Such audit shall be no more than one such audit in any twelve (12) month period during the Term (unless otherwise required by regulators or applicable law).
 The party requesting the audit will: (i) schedule each audit at a mutually agreeable time to the other party; (ii) will be responsible for all time and materials costs of its own or third party auditors retained to conduct the audit; and (iii) abide by the other party’s reasonable security policies and practices.

 2.12) Headings.
 Headings of sections in this Agreement are inserted for convenience only, and are in no way intended to limit or define the scope and/or interpretation of this Agreement.